koldy/boilerplate/readme.md

 Use this project as starting project if you plan to use Koldy Framework and all benefits that Framework brings with itself.

+> Please check other branches for different framework and PHP versions.

 ## Development Environment

 After cloning this project, run `init.sh` in console. `init.sh` will: